-Maine Coon cats are extremely popular and as an owner of four beauties, I understand exactly why this is.
+Maine Coon cats are extremely popular and as an owner of four beauties, we understand exactly why this is.

-Before you dash out to buy a Maine Coon, read what we have to say.
-Let’s make this clear: we adore Maine Coon cats and have owned several.
+We adore Maine Coon cats.
 We think they are utterly beautiful, adorable, comical, and have the best personalities.

 1. Don’t Buy – Adopt Instead!